ddangelorb/jSBPstGis/README.md

 This project was initially created using the [spring initializr] (https://start.spring.io/) adding the following dependencies:

-- [Lombok] (https://projectlombok.org/).
+- [Lombok](https://projectlombok.org/).
 Java annotation library which helps to reduce boilerplate code.
 - Spring Web.
 Build web, including RESTful, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.
 -

+# How to setup this project

+This project also uses [PostGIS](https://postgis.net/), a spatial database extender for PostgreSQL object-relational database.

 ## License